Things To Do

 Grounds are open year round, dawn to dusk.

-Light house and keeper's house are open seasonally starting in late June.
+Light house and keeper's house are open seasonally June - September.

 The museum tells the story of fishing on Swan's Island and is open June - September.